presleyelarge/A2-working-with-data-and-code/README.md

 13. Go back to the home page of Github and repeat steps 3 - 10 - ensuring you click on files: A2_Broadway and A2_Circles

-##ACCESS TO PEER REVEIWS - both on oen doc
+##ACCESS TO PEER REVEIWS - both on one doc
 [Peer Review .pdf](https://github.com/user-attachments/files/23326218/Peer.Review.pdf)